 - The details of the submission are entirely down to you, but they might include your direct response to the question, a ‘voice-over’ style video, or could even be presentation-based, but should not include any personal or sensitive information.

-- Submissions should be uploaded externally (e.g. via a private YouTube channel, Dropbox, Google drive or We Transfer) with the location link sent to firstname.lastname@example.org.
-Please include your name in the email with your video link, and use the subject line ‘WIT Scholarship’, ensuring your submission is sent through by the deadline of 28th February 2018.
+- Submissions should be uploaded externally (via a private YouTube channel) with the location link sent to email@example.com.
+Please include your name in the email with your video link, and use the subject line ‘WIT Scholarship’, ensuring your submission is sent through by the deadline of 28th February 2019.
 Please do not send video files directly as attachments.

 - Please be aware that that you are responsible for all content uploaded; it is your responsibility to select a secure and appropriate channel, and for deleting it once it is no longer needed.
 If your submission is chosen and you are awarded with the scholarship, please note that your video will be used on the Department’s website and social media channels and we will require a direct copy of your video (e.g. via a USB stick).